Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Abstract

 \section{Abstract}

-We study the link between Wick, anti-Wick and analytic kernel operators on the Bargmann transform side.
-We find classes of kernels, e.{\,}g. $\wideparen \maclB _s$, whose corresponding operators agree with the sets of linear and continuous operators on $\maclA _s$, the images of Pilipovi{\'c} under the Bargmann transform.
-We show that in several situations, the sets of Wick, anti-Wick and kernel operators with symbols and kernels in $\wideparen \maclB _s$ agree.
-We also show some ring, module and composition properties for $\wideparen \maclB _s$, and similarly for other spaces related to $\wideparen \maclB _s$.
+We study links between Wick, anti-Wick and analytic kernel operators on the Bargmann transform side.
+We consider classes of kernels, whose corresponding operators agree with the sets of linear and continuous operators on spaces of power series expansions, which are Bargmann images of Pilipovi{\'c} spaces.
+We show that in several situations, the sets of Wick and kernel operators with symbols and kernels in such classes agree.
+We also find suitable subclasses to these kernel classes, whose corresponding sets of Wick and anti-Wick operators agree.
+We also show ring, module and composition properties for such classes.